YotpoLtd/getshopped-plugin/readme.txt

 = Can I import my existing product reviews into Yotpo? =

 Yes, you can import your existing reviews to Yotpo.
 We have made this process very easy for you by allowing you to export your existing reviews straight from within the Yotpo plugin.
-For more information on how to import your existing reviews within Yotpo visit the following link: [Exporting reviews for Woocommerce](http://support.yotpo.com/entries/24454261-Exporting-reviews-for-Woocommerce)
+For more information on how to import your existing reviews within Yotpo visit the following link: [Exporting reviews for WP e-Commerce](http://support.yotpo.com/entries/27696696-Exporting-reviews-for-WP-e-Commerce)

 = Can I translate the Yotpo widget and the Mail After Purchase emails? =